karimdeif/multi-tenancy/documentation/setup_application.md

 export POSTGRES_SERVICE_INSTANCE_B=multi-tenant-pg-b
 ```

-* Use of IBM Cloud container registry
+> Don't worry, this script may take several minutes (10 - 15 min).

+Execute following bash script:

 ```sh
 cd $ROOT_FOLDER/installapp
 bash ce-create-two-tenantcies.sh
 ```

-The `ce-create-two-tenantcies.sh` invokes **twice** the bash scipt `ce-install-application-ibmcr.sh` with the needed parameter to create two seperated tenant applications.
+The `ce-create-two-tenantcies.sh` invokes **twice** the bash scipt `ce-install-application.sh` with the needed parameter to create two seperated tenant applications.

 For a better understanding here are the simplified steps that are carried out in the script `ce-install-application-ibmcr.sh` does: